International cybercrime: Legal and regulatory measures

 Digital Millennium Copyright Act (DMCA) was enacted in 1998.

 Cyber Security Enhancement Act (CSEA) was passed in 2002.

 Can-spam law issued in 2003 and subsequent implementation measures were made by FCC and FTC.

 In 2005 the USA passed the Anti-Phishing Act which added two new crimes to the US Code.

 In 2009, the Obama Administration released Cybersecurity Report and policy.

 Cybersecurity Act of 2010, a bill seeking to increase collaboration between the public and the private sector on cybersecurity issues.

-A number of agencies have been set up in the U.S. to fight against cybercrime, including the FBI, National Infrastructure Protection Center, National White Collar Crime Center, Internet Fraud Complaint Center, Computer Crime and Intellectual Property Section of the Department of Justice (DoJ), Computer Hacking and Intellectual Property Unit of the DoJ, and Computer Emergency Readiness Team/Coordination Center (CERT/CC) at Carnegie-Mellon, and so on.
+A number of agencies have been set up in the U.S. to fight against cybercrime, including the FBI, National Infrastructure Protection Center, National White Collar Crime Center, Internet Fraud Complaint Center, Computer Crime and Intellectual Property Section of the Department of Justice (DoJ), Computer Hacking and Intellectual Property Unit of the DoJ, and Computer Emergency Readiness Team/Coordination Center (CERT/CC) at Carnegie-Mellon.

 CyberSafe is a public service project designed to educate end users of the Internet about the critical need for personal computer security.